andrasq/node-qrpc/Readme.md

 The RPC service is implemented using the `QrpcServer` and `QrpcClient` classes.
-They communicate over any bidirectional EventEmitter stream that supports a `write()` method.
+They communicate over any bidirectional EventEmitter stream or object with a `write()` method.
 A customized RPC can be built over non-socket non-socket streams, which is how the unit tests work.

-To build an rpc service on top of net sockets the way `qrpc` does:
+To build an rpc service using QrpcServer and QrpcClient on top of net sockets the way `qrpc` does:

         // create qrpc server
         var server = new qrpc.QrpcServer()